mongodb/docs-relational-migrator/source/includes/steps-create-relational-connection-short.rst

          .. step:: To use a saved connection string, enable the :guilabel:`Enter URI manually` toggle and paste the string into the :guilabel:`JDBC URI` field.

          .. step:: If you don't have a saved connection string, create it by entering the following information:

             .. include:: /includes/table-sql-connection-fields.rst

-         .. step:: Enter the :guilabel:`Username` and :guilabel:`Password` to
+         .. step:: Enter credentials.

-            use for authentication, and optionally check :guilabel:`Save password`.
+            Enter the :guilabel:`Username` and :guilabel:`Password` to use for authentication, and optionally check :guilabel:`Save password`.

          .. step:: To connect using SSL: